burgersandicecreamwaffles/space_shooter_game/README.md

 # space_shooter_game
-using python to make an game application
+using python to make a game application